 - 7. The modified crypto-asset white paper, and, where applicable, the modified marketing communications, shall be time-stamped.
 The latest modified crypto-asset white paper, and, where applicable, the modified marketing communications, shall be marked as the applicable version.
-All the modified crypto-asset white papers, and, where applicable, the modified marketing communication as the crypto-assets are held by the public. - 8.
+All the modified crypto-asset white papers, and, where applicable, the modified marketing communication, shall remain available for as long as the crypto-assets are held by the public. - 8.
 Where the offer to the public concerns utility tokens, the changes made in the modified cryptoasset white paper, and, where applicable, the modified marketing communications, shall not extend the time limit of 12 months referred to in Article 4(3).